ECMAScript 5’s

 obj.wait();

-Let’s say I thought I could use bind to simplify the onclick
+Let’s say I thought I could use bind to simplify the onclick using the trick I

-did with document.getElementById
+did with document.getElementById:

 var obj = {